-- 1. The proposed location and site plans of new public educational facilities shall be reviewed and considered in accordance to the criteria listed below: - a) The intensity of the proposed school is compatible with the current uses and future land uses of adjacent property.
-The boundary of the site shall not abut lands designated industrial or mining on the adopted Future Land Use map. - b) The Clay County Concurrency Management System will be utilized to ensure that adequate public facilities and services are, or will be, available concurrent with the impacts of the proposed public school.
-The soils must be suitable to provide on-site treatment, when applicable. - c) There are no significant environmental constraints that would preclude development of a public educational facility on the site. - d) There are no adverse impacts to archaeological or historic sites or structures listed on the National Register or designated by Clay County as a locally significant archaeological or historic resource. - e) The proposed location is well drained and soils are suitable for development or are adaptable for development and outdoor educational purposes with drainage improvements. - f) The proposed location is not within a velocity flood zone or a floodway. - g) The proposed location lies outside the area regulated by Section 333.03(3) F.S. regarding the construction of public educational facilities in the vicinity of an airport. - h) The proposed location provides direct access by a residential, minor or major collector road as such is determined by the County.
-It is understood that access may be provided by a roadway with a functional classification which is less than a residential collector road if the Comprehensive Plan is amended to allow schools on lower classified roads.
+- a)1.
+The proposed location and site plans of new public educational facilities shall be reviewed and considered in accordance to the criteria listed below: - i-a) The intensity of the proposed school is compatible with the current uses and future land uses of adjacent property.
+The boundary of the site shall not abut lands designated industrial or mining on the adopted Future Land Use map.

+- ii.b The Clay County Concurrency Management System will be utilized to ensure that adequate public facilities and services are, or will be, available concurrent with the impacts of the proposed public school.
+The soils must be suitable to provide on-site treatment, when applicable. - 3.c) There are no significant environmental constraints that would preclude development of a public educational facility on the site. - 4.d) There are no adverse impacts to archaeological or historic sites or structures listed on the National Register or designated by Clay County as a locally significant archaeological or historic resource. - 5.e) The proposed location is well drained and soils are suitable for development or are adaptable for development and outdoor educational purposes with drainage improvements. - 6.f) The proposed location is not within a velocity flood zone or a floodway. - 7.g The proposed location lies outside the area regulated by Section 333.03(3) F.S. regarding the construction of public educational facilities in the vicinity of an airport. - 8.h) The proposed location provides direct access by a minor or major residential, minor or major collector road as such is determined by the County.
+It is understood that access may be provided by a roadway with a functional classification which is less than a minor or major residential collector road if the Comprehensive Plan is amended to allow schools on lower classified roads. - 9.i) The proposed site is located such that the speed zone does not impact any State, Federal or local road segment with a functional classification of major or minor arterial. - 10.j The site must contain at least the minimum usable acreage required by Chapter 1013.36(2) F.S. and State Requirements for Educational Facilities as necessary to meet the needs of the anticipated program. - 11.
+The location of a school shall be subject to the provision of the County's Land Development Code, Sections 20.3-4(d), 20.3-5(aj)(5), and 20.3-5(an)(2) as amended from time to time.